Isabelle R. Gunning

 LAWYERS AND CLIENTS: CRITICAL ISSUES IN INTERVIEWING AND COUNSELING (with S. Ellmann, R. Dinerstein, K. Kruse and A. Shelleck; West 2009)

-Female Genital Surgeries: Eradication Measures at the Western Local Level—A Cautionary Tale in GENITAL CUTTING AND TRANSNATIONAL SISTERHOOD (Stanlie M. James and Claire C. Robertson, eds.; University of Illinois Press, 1st ed., 2002; 2nd ed.
+Female Genital Surgeries: Eradication Measures at the Western Local Level—A Cautionary Tale in GENITAL CUTTING AND TRANSNATIONAL SISTERHOOD (S. James and C. Robertson, eds.; University of Illinois Press, 1st ed., 2002; 2nd ed.
 2005)

 Global Feminism at the Local Level: The Criminalization of Female Genital Surgeries in CROSSROADS, DIRECTIONS, AND A NEW CRITICAL RACE THEORY (Temple University Press, 2002)